 The School-Based Health Centers (Teen Clinics) are located at the following Holyoke schools: Holyoke High School North and Dean Campuses, and William R. Peck Middle School.

-Our Teen Clinics (or School-Based Health Centers) are licensed health clinics providing quality, comprehensive health care services on-site in schools.
-During COVID19, we are offering services via Telehealth for students not receiving in-person learning.
+Our Teen Clinics (or School-Based Health Centers) are health clinics providing quality, comprehensive health care services on-site in schools.
 We know that healthy students learn better and achieve more.
 We’re here to work together with your Primary Care Provider to offer preventative care and treatment where it is most accessible; students don’t have to leave school and parents don’t have to leave work for appointments.
 Parental consent is required.

 Holyoke is one of many school districts across the country that has a School-Based Health Center program; there are approximately 2,000 SBHCs in the United States.
 The Teen Clinic at Holyoke High opened its doors in 1985.
-In 1989 the Teen Clinic became a program of River Valley Counseling Center and expanded to include Peck School, and in 2000 to include Dean Tech High School.
+In 1989 the Teen Clinic expanded to include Peck School, and in 2000 to include Dean Tech High School.
 We accept all forms of public and private insurance.
 Uninsured students are also eligible for care at the Teen Clinic.

 Teen Clinics Clinical Services